-Although we expect that our insurance in force will increase in 2016 compared to 2015, net premiums written and earned as well as the ratio of net premiums earned divided by the average primary insurance in force outstanding for the year or other reporting period (sometimes referred to as "premium rate/yield" or "effective premium rate/yield") is likely to decline in 2016 from 2015 levels.
+Although we expect that our insurance in force will increase in 2016 compared to 2015, the ratio of net premiums earned divided by the average primary insurance in force outstanding for the year (sometimes referred to as "premium rate/yield" or "effective premium rate/yield") is likely to decline in 2016 from 2015 levels.
 As discussed below, we see this occurring for two reasons.
 The largest portion of the decline relates to the restructuring of our reinsurance transaction because it covers insurance in force that was previously excluded, as well as certain new insurance written through 2016.
-A modest amount of the decline relates to the premium rates themselves: the books we wrote before 2009, which have a higher average premium rate than subsequent business, are expected to continue to decline as a percentage of the insurance in force; and the average premium rate on these books is also expected to decline as the premium rates reset to lower levels at the time the loans reach the ten-year anniversary of their initial coverage date.
+A modest amount of the decline relates to the premium rates themselves: the books we wrote before 2009, which have a higher average premium rate than subsequent business, are expected to continue to decline as a percentage of the insurance in force; and the average premium rate on these books is also expected to decline as the premium rates reset to lower levels at the time the loans reach the tenyear anniversary of their initial coverage date.